Economy of Peru: Outlook

-The virtues of today's new multi-polar world for Peru are many.
-At 30 million people, Peru is neither too small to matter nor so big it is going to be a power in its own right.
-Midsized states, benefits from a world where it is no longer mandatory to pick a big-power patron.

-With expanding ports loading up boats to China on one side, and a new superhighway to Brazil on the other, along with a free trade agreement with the United States in its hip pocket, Peru seems well-positioned to prosper in the coming years.
-But former President Toledo may not be hyperbolic when he worries the future stability of the state may depend on its willingness to distribute wealth more evenly.

-Forecasts for the medium- and long-term remain highly positive.
+Forecasts for the medium and long-term remain highly positive.
 Peru's real GDP growth in 2007 was (8.3%) and largest in Latin America in 2008 was an outstanding 9.8%, the highest in the world.
 Inflation remained low, at about 3%, while the budget surplus is expected to remain at about 1% of GDP.
 Private investment should keep growing at a rate of 15% a year.
 Exports and imports are expected to keep rising.
 The unemployment and underemployment indexes (5.2% and 34%, respectively, in Lima) should keep coming down as the economy grows, other cities in Peru like Cajamarca, Ica, Cuzco and Trujillo are starting to show less unemployment nowadays.
 The country is likely to attract future domestic and foreign investment in tourism, agriculture, mining, petroleum and natural gas, power industries and financial institutions.

 According to the IMF and the World Bank, Peruvian GDP economic growth between 2007 and 2013 was: